Rotator Cuff Injuries

 - You should begin to take nonsteroidal anti-inflammatory medication to treat the inflammation of the tendons.

-- You should undergo physical therapy in which you strengthen the shoulder and bring the range of motion back to a normal position.
+- You should see a physical therapist for help with strengthening the shoulder and bringing the range of motion back to a normal position.

 - You could have a steroid injection into the tendon to ease the inflammation in the joint.